Logan's Run (film): Box office

-In its first five days in theatres in 1976, Logan's Run grossed $2.5million, a substantial sum at the time (equivalent to $million now).
-The film finished its run with a gross of $25million in North America (equivalent to $million now), and a solid performance in other territories.
+In its first five days in theatres in 1976, Logan's Run grossed $2.5 million, a substantial sum at the time (equivalent to $ million now).
+The film finished its run with a gross of $25 million in North America (equivalent to $ million now), and a solid performance in other territories.

 The film is credited with helping MGM recover from debt and was a hit with young audiences in particular.

 Critical response

 The film received a generally mixed response.
 Roger Ebert gave the film a three-star rating, calling the film a "vast, silly extravaganza", with a plot that's a "cross between Arthur C. Clarke's The City and the Stars and elements of Planet of the Apes" and "that delivers a certain amount of fun".
 Variety staff called the film "rewarding" in its escapism and intelligence.

 Vincent Canby of The New York Times was less positive:

+Just why and for what particular purpose Logan makes his run is anything but clear after you've sat through nearly two hours of this stuff.
+Logan's Run is less interested in logic than in gadgets and spectacle, but these are sometimes jazzily effective and even poetic.
+Had more attention been paid to the screenplay, the movie might have been a stunner.

 Gene Siskel of the Chicago Tribune gave the film zero stars out of four, calling it "unquestionably the worst major motion picture I've seen this year".
 He described the technological gadgets as "lackluster" and the script "loaded with stupidities that had a preview audience laughing in derision".
 What he found "most contemptible is the way the film never justifies any of its characters' behavior.
 Jessica's subversive group doesn't do anything except hide in what looks like a boiler room.
 The main story of Logan's flight consists of a simple fistfight".
 He concluded, "Logan's Run is an artistic con job from beginning to end".

 New York was also negative, writing that the film was "yet another of those tiresome world-after-the-holocaust bits" and "hardly a hop for your money".
 However, the review complimented York and Agutter as "gifted".

 Charles Champlin of the Los Angeles Times was mixed, writing that "its visual razzle-dazzle ... propels Logan's Run past some foolish concocting, indifferent acting, slow pacing and uncertain toning".